mrezabayat/iamsorush/content/posts/add-video-to-hugo-post.md

 ## Setup a raw HTML shortcode

-The posts in Hugo are written using Markdown syntax.
-To have raw HTML included create `shortcodes` folder in your Hugo website directory as
+The posts in Hugo are written using *Markdown* syntax.
+To have raw HTML code included, create `shortcodes` folder in your Hugo website directory as

 ```bash
 /your-website/layouts/shortcodes